sts10/compound-passphrase-list-safety-checker/readme.markdown

-# Compound Passphrase Safety Checker
+# Compound Passphrase List Safety Checker

 This Rust scripts checks whether a given passphrase word list (such as a diceware word list) has any words that can be combined to make another word on the list.